blackboxprogramming/blackroad-prism-console/docs/pi-network-setup.md

 Useful flags:

 - `-n` performs a dry run to preview changes without copying files.
-- `-s` lets you sync a specific subdirectory instead of the entire repo.
+- `-s` lets you sync a specific local subdirectory instead of the entire repo.
+- `-x` points to a custom exclude file.
+You can also set `PI_SYNC_EXCLUDE` for a persistent override.
+- `--pull` inverts the direction so you can fetch changes from the Raspberry Pi back to your workstation.
 - Arguments after `--` pass straight to `rsync` (for example `-- --progress`).

-The script excludes transient build artifacts using `scripts/pi_sync_exclude.txt`.
-Adjust that list if your workflow requires syncing additional paths.
+The script skips common transient build artifacts via `scripts/pi_sync_exclude.txt`.
+Adjust that list—or point to your own with `-x`/`PI_SYNC_EXCLUDE`—if your workflow requires syncing additional paths.

 Following this playbook ensures each device can reach the others over the network, share the same codebase, and has the toolchain required for collaborative development.